 Environmental Mailing List

 The environmental mailing list includes Federal, State, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
-This list also includes all affected landowners (as defined in the Commission's regulations) who are potential right-of-way grantors, whose property may be used temporarily for project purposes, or who own property within certain distances of aboveground facilities, and anyone who submits comments on the project.
+This list also includes all affected landowners (as defined in the Commission's regulations) who are potential right-of-way grantors, whose property may be used temporarily for project purposes, and anyone who submits comments on the project.
 We will update the environmental mailing list as the analysis proceeds to ensure that we send the information related to this environmental review to all individuals, organizations, and government entities interested in and/or potentially affected by the proposed project.

 Becoming an Intervenor

 In addition to involvement in the EA scoping process, you may want to become an “intervenor” which is an official party to the Commission's proceeding.
 Intervenors play a more formal role in the process and are able to file briefs, appear at hearings, and be heard by the courts if they choose to appeal the Commission's final ruling.
 An intervenor formally participates in the proceeding by filing a request to intervene.
 Instructions for becoming an intervenor are included in the User's Guide under the “e-filing” link on the Commission's Web site.